-where $\mf{f}^{\kappa}=\mf{f}\circ \mf{f}\circ \ldots (\kappa~ \text{times})\ldots \circ \mf{f}$, with $\circ$ being the composition operator.
+where $\mf{f}^{k}=\mf{f}\circ \mf{f}\circ \ldots (k ~ \text{times})\ldots \circ \mf{f}$, with $\circ$ being the composition operator.
 One key aspect of our approach is that instead of enforcing this consistency in the original state space, we do so in the Koopman invariant subspace (latent space).
-This helps avoid computation in the high-dimensional space, as well as provide robustness to noise.
-We justify enforcing such consistency in the latent space by summarizing the desired property of a consistent autoencoder $\mf{\Psi}_e$ and constructing the architecture of this framework.
-The autoencoder $\mf{\Psi}_e(\cdot) = [\psi_1(\cdot),\ldots,\psi_{N_l}(\cdot)]$ defines a vector valued observable of the state space $\mc{M}$ where each $\psi_i$ is a scalar valued function.
-Let $\mc{G}$ be the span of $\{\psi_1,\ldots,\psi_l\}$.
-In order for the linear recurrent matrix $K$ to asymptotically approximate the projection of Koopman operator $\mc{K}$ on $\mc{G}$, the latter needs to be Koopman invariant, i.e., $\mc{K}\mc{G}\subset \mc{G}$.
-The Koopman invariance will ensure the linear recurrent structure \bql \hat{\mf{x}}_{n+1} = \mf{\Psi}_d \circ K \circ \mf{\Psi}_e (\mf{x}_n). \eql The proposed architecture introduces a multi-step temporal consistency loss (not against labelled data) in the latent space in order to strengthen the Koopman invariance of the latent function space $\mc{G}$.
-In the following, we summarize the desirable temporal consistency of the encoder functions upon which the proposed method is constructed. \begin{theorem} Let $\mf{\Psi}_e(\cdot) = [\psi_1(\cdot),\ldots,\psi_{N_l}(\cdot)]^T \in \mc{F}^{N_l}$ denotes a vector valued function comprised with scalar functions $\psi_i(\cdot)\in \mc{F}$.
-The latent function space $\mc{G} = \{\psi_1(\cdot)\ldots,\psi_{N_l}(\cdot)\}$ forms a Koopman invariant subspace with respect to the system dynamics \eqref{Eq: Dynamics} if and only if there exists $K\in \mb{R}^{N_l\times N_l}$ such that \bql \mf{\Psi}_e(\mf{x}_{n+\kappa}) = K^{\kappa}\mf{\Psi}_e(\mf{x}_{n}) \eql for all $n\geq 0$ and $\kappa\geq 1$. \end{theorem}
+This helps to avoid computation in high-dimensional space and provides robustness to noise.
+We justify enforcing such consistency in the latent space by summarizing the desired property of a consistent autoencoder $\Psi_e$ and constructing the architecture of this framework.
+The autoencoder $\Psi_e(\cdot) = [\psi_1(\cdot),\ldots,\psi_{N_l}(\cdot)]$ defines a vector-valued observable of the state space $\mc{M}$ where each $\psi_i$ is a scalar-valued function.
+Let $\mc{G}$ be the span of $\{\psi_1,\ldots,\psi_{N_l}\}$.
+In order for the linear recurrent matrix $K$ to asymptotically approximate the projection of the Koopman operator $\mc{K}$ on $\mc{G}$, the latter must be Koopman invariant, i.e., $\mc{K}\mc{G}\subsetneq \mc{G}$.
+The Koopman invariance will ensure the linear recurrent structure \bql \hat{\mf{x}}_{n+1} = \Psi_d \circ K \circ \Psi_e (\mf{x}_n). \eql The proposed architecture introduces a multi-step temporal consistency loss (not applied against the directly encoded version of the labeled data) in the latent space in order to strengthen the Koopman invariance of the latent function space $\mc{G}$.
+It is important to emphasize that, for calculating temporal consistency, comparisons are made between multiple forward predictions in the latent space.
+These predictions are not necessarily constrained by the encoded versions of the available training data.
+In the following, we summarize the desirable temporal consistency of the encoder functions upon which the proposed method is constructed.